qrux/phputils/README.md

 The JS portion should include--AFTER jquery--the js/utils.js file:

-	&lt;script type="text/javascript" src="js/utils.js"&gt;&lt;/script&gt;
+	<script type="text/javascript" src="js/utils.js"></script>

+API calls should be defined in

+	api/<version>/index.php

-API calls should be defined in api/&lt;version&gt;/index.php, as a static function in the class 'AjaxCalls'.
+as a static function in the class 'AjaxCalls'.

+Run JS body like this:

     $(document).ready(function () {
     }

+(you already know this; I'm always forgetting).